 Thai green curry is a medium curry.
 Not as hot as a red curry, but hotter than a yellow or panang curry.
 I generally tend to find thai green curries in the mild to medium range, and if you’re not keen on spicy foods but still love a good curry, just reduce the amount of curry paste by a quarter.

 I am a fan of the Volcom brand of thai curry pastes and this is the brand of curry paste I use most often.
 They are available in supermarkets in the Asian food aisle.
 I find that compared to some of the other ones I have used that the Volcom brand are a little less oily and have more flavour.
-But by all means experiment with what is available near you, or use your favourite green curry paste you’ve been using for years.

-Yes, this curry freezes well and will keep in sealed containers for 6 weeks.
+Yes, this curry freezes well and will keep in airtight containers for 6 weeks.
 If you’re making it to freeze, make sure to portion it out into serving sized containers to make it easier and to avoid wastage.
 Also label and date your containers so you know what’s in it and when it should be used by, especially if you’re containers are no see through.

-Curries are so warm and comforting, and I think that’s what makes them a food that I never tire of, regardless of the type of curry, thai, Indian or even Japanese, I love them all.
+Thai curries are so warm and comforting, and I think that’s what makes them a food that I never tire of, regardless of the type of curry, thai, Indian or even Japanese, I love them all.

 - 25 minute stovetop Clean Eating Green Thai Chicken Curry